-Board Members Present: Don Saylor, Dan Carson, Tom Stallard, Wade Cowan, Gary Sandy,

-Lucas Frerichs, Angel Barajas, Jesse Loren

-Associate Members Present: Beverly Sandeen, Christopher Cabaldon

-Members Absent: None

-Associate Members Absent: None

-Approval of Agenda

-VCE Interim General Manager Mitch Sears informed the Board that regular agenda item 13 - Rugged Power Purchase Agreement is tabled until the June 11th Board meeting.
-Motion made by Director Stallard to approve the May 14, 2020 agenda with item 13 removed from the agenda, seconded by Director Sandy.
+Board Members Present: Don Saylor, Dan Carson, Tom Stallard, Wade Cowan, Gary Sandy, Lucas Frerichs, Angel Barajas, Jesse Loren Associate Members s Present: Beverly Sandeen, Christopher Cabaldon Members Absent: None Associate Members s Absent: None Approval of Agenda regular until the approve erim General Manager Mitch Sears informed the Board that agenda item 13 - Rugged Power Purchase Agreement is tabled a June 11 th Board meeting.
+Motion made by Director Stallard to a the May 14, 2020 agenda with item 13 removed from the seconded by Director Sandy.
 Motion passed.

-Public Comment

-Chairperson Saylor opened the floor for public comment on items not listed on today's agenda.
-Public comments are summarized below.

-Charlene Henwood provided a verbal comment on VCE's involvement between the City of Davis and a developer of a potential solar power facility on a site located next to the Yolo County landfill.
-The way the potential opportunity was handled was a missed opportunity by VCE and should be looked into.

-Matt Williams provided a verbal comment about how the City of Davis and VCE missed an opportunity to have low cost, clean, low carbon power, controlled locally.
-Instead, the City signed an agreement with BrightNight.
+Public Comment - rson Saylor opened the floor for public comment on items not n today's agenda.
+Public comments are summarized below. betwee facility o potentia e Henwood provided a verbal comment on VCE's involvement in the City of Davis and a developer of a potential solar power on a site located next to the Yolo County landfill.
+The way the al opportunity was handled was a missed opportunity by VCE and be looked into. and VCE illiams provided a verbal comment about how the City of Davis Emissed an opportunity to have low cost, clean, low carbon controlled locally.
+Instead, the City signed an agreement with ight.